Employee or Independent Contractor: a Rose by Any Other Name

 USA Today recently ran an article describing how many companies are using alternative work arrangements to adapt to an ever-changing business environment.
 Some may rely on more part-time workers, while others may choose to work with independent contractors.
 There are also leased employees, seasonal employees, and interns.
 All of these types of workers are often referred to as contingent workers.

 Regardless of the reason a company gravitates to contingent workers, alternative work arrangements present some unique challenges, and it takes careful planning to ensure benefit plans properly reflect the company’s intentions.
-That analysis generally require a company to answer three key questions:
+That analysis generally requires a company to answer three key questions:

 - Which workers are legally considered to be my employees?